Beyond 5G with Microscale Additive Manufacturing

 These TWTs are coil structures designed to amplify radio frequency signals which fall within the microwave range (300 MHz – 300 GHz).
 TWTs are crucial to boost signal strength.

-As the lead institution of phase 2 of the Ultrawave project, the Goethe-Universität Berlin, headed by Professor Viktor Krozer, conducted finite element modelling (FEM) analysis of waveguide shapes and their effect upon signal strength.
+As the lead institution of phase 2 of the Ultrawave project, the Goethe-Universität Frankfurt, headed by Professor Viktor Krozer, conducted finite element modelling (FEM) analysis of waveguide shapes and their effect upon signal strength.
 Without waveguides in TWTs, the waves expand into 3D space, and the signal amplitude is thus lost.
 This is an investigation into unique technology, and creating these microscale waveguide structures is extremely challenging, requiring an equally unique solution.

 The team at Goethe-Universität approached Exaddon with the aim of 3D printing the tiny waveguides to be used within TWTs, as per the specifications calculated by Prof. Krozer and his team.